Now.js Framework Documentation

 When data-on-load is placed on the page <body> (for example to run logic after a combined config load), AppConfigManager executes that attribute and the function signature differs from the per-element handlers:

-• Normal per-element usage: handlers are called as window[fn](element, data) — signature (element, data) as described above.
+• Normal per-element usage: handlers are called as window[fn](element, context) — signature (element, context) as described above.

 • Body-level usage (AppConfigManager): the attribute is compiled to a function and invoked as fn(site, theme, config) — where site is the site metadata object, theme is the current theme string, and config is the full config object containing site, theme and applied variables.